NIEM/movement-backend/README.md

 NIEM - Movement: Backend
 ====================

-The other repositories include the [Movement - Webapp](https://github.com/NIEM/movement-frontend) and the [Movement - Solr](https://github.com/NIEM/movement-solr).
+The other code repositories include the [Movement - Webapp](https://github.com/NIEM/movement-frontend) and the [Movement - Solr](https://github.com/NIEM/movement-solr).

+Prior to coming to this repo, did you happen to catch our [Movement overview](https://github.com/NIEM/Movement)?

+## Got feedback?
+In the spirit of open-source tooling, we have provided a [Scrum board](https://github.com/NIEM/Movement/projects/1) that allows users to keep track of Movement’s issues and enhancements.
+Anyone can [submit a new issue](https://github.com/NIEM/Movement/issues) for the tool for something they would like to see added or a bug.
+Once reviewed by the program office, issues will be added to the Scrum board's backlog.
+Developers and tool contributors can then address issues from the backlog and track their status using the Scrum board—providing an Agile approach to development and complete transparency to users.

 # Running the App with Docker